 There are some types of hosting situations that require additional consent from our students and their families.
 To secure these additional consents, prior to the program start, please contact your Regional Field Specialist (RFS) who can submit the Supplemental Paperwork Request in the Host Family Service Case Placement Detail Screen in Global Link.
 (Note: Consent for placements requiring supplemental paperwork are now collected via electronic signature.)

-Please note that requests for placement consent should be submitted only for participants who have expressed openness to the placement type in question (e.g., Double Placement) or those who have not yet submitted their openness preferences (i.e., Preferences Not Received).
+Please note that requests for placement consent should be submitted only for participants who have expressed openness to the placement type in question (e.g., Double Placement, One Member Household) or those who have not yet submitted their openness preferences (i.e., Preferences Not Received).
 You can learn more about finding students open to placements requiring supplemental paperwork in the Find Students article.

 One-Member Household Placements (Formerly “Single Adult”/“Single Parent” Placements)